ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop2.md

 df_fix = df_fix[['_Glon', '_Glat', '_RAJ2000', '_DEJ2000', 'AT20G', 'RAJ2000', 'DEJ2000', 'S20', 'e_S20', 'S8', 'e_S8', 'S5', 'e_S5']]

 # save to a file
-df_fix.to_csv('AT20G_final.csv', index=False)
+df_fix.to_csv('data/final/AT20G_final.csv', index=False)

 ```

 We can generalise the script by doing the following things:
-1. Making the input and ouput tables configurable
+1. Making the input and ouput tables configurable.
 2. Letting the user specify the delimiter, but having tabs as default.
-3. Determining which columns should be kept/removed from user input
+3. Determining which columns should be kept/removed from user input.
 4. Keeping all the above options in a config file, so we can later determine how the script was run.

 To do all of this we'll use the `configargparse` option noted above.